 As mobile devices further incorporate features traditionally found in a personal computer, their smaller size and affordability make these devices a valuable tool in a wide variety of applications.
 However, these devices are also subject to increased risk of loss, theft, and unauthorized use.

-These standards apply to all University of Rochester faculty, physicians, staff, students, volunteers, vendors, contractors and any others who utilize a mobile device to access or store the University of Rochester’s nonpublic information, including email and other electronic data, regardless of ownership of the device.
+These standards apply to all University of Rochester and University of Rochester Medical Center and Affiliates faculty, physicians, staff, students, volunteers, vendors, contractors, workforce members and any others who utilize a mobile device to access or store the University of Rochester’s or URMC & Affiliates nonpublic information, including email and other electronic data, regardless of ownership of the device.

-The purpose of these standards are to establish base configurations and management guidelines for mobile computing devices (cellular phones, personal digital assistants (PDAs), netbooks, iPads, etc.) owned and/or operated by the University of Rochester or its workforce.
+These standards establish base configurations and management guidelines for mobile computing devices (e.g., cellular or smart phones, laptops, tablets, etc.) owned and/or operated by the University of Rochester or its workforce.
 As there are a wide variety of mobile device operating systems, software, and system configurations used across the University, this document is NOT intended to be a definitive and comprehensive guide to device security.

 Compliance with these standards does not exempt a device from meeting federal, state, or local laws and regulations.
 For example, if the device is collecting or storing credit card data, then the application and server must comply with all Payment Card Industry (PCI) standards.